 The course aims to provide students with an introduction of the underlying molecular mechanisms of various biological processes in cells and organisms.
-The study primarily involves learning about structure and synthesis of deoxyribo- and ribo-nucleic acids, formation of proteins, and regulation of gene expression.
+The study primarily involves learning about structure and synthesis of deoxyribo- and ribo-nucleic acids (DNA & RNA, respectively), formation of proteins, and regulation of gene expression.
 The course aims to develop basic understanding of structure-function relationships of nucleic acids and proteins.

-- Describe the basic structure and chemistry of nucleic acids, DNA and RNA; - · Compare and contrast DNA replication machinery and mechanisms in prokaryotes and eukarvotes. - Elucidate the molecular machinery and mechanism of information transfer processestranscription and translation-in prokaryotes and eukaryotes; - Explain post-transcriptional modification mechanisms for the processing of eukaryotic RNAs: - Discuss general principles of transcription regulation in prokaryotes by exploring the structure and function of lactose and tryptophan metabolism operons; - Give an overview of gene expression regulation in eukaryotes; - Explain the significance of DNA repair mechanisms in controlling DNA damage; - Recognise role of RNAs (riboswitches, siRNA and miRNA) in gene expression regulation. - Demonstrate practical knowledge of raising, handling, maintenance and special features such as antibiotic resistance of a simple prokaryotic model organism, Escherichia coli. - Quantitatively estimate concentration of DNA and RNA by colorimetric methods.
+- Describe the basic structure and chemistry of nucleic acids, DNA and RNA; - Compare and contrast DNA replication machinery and mechanisms in prokaryotes and eukaryotes. - Elucidate the molecular machinery and mechanism of information transfer processes-transcription (formation of RNA from DNA) and translation (formation of proteins from RNA) in prokaryotes and eukaryotes; - Explain post-transcriptional modification mechanisms for the processing of eukaryotic RNAs; - Discuss general principles of transcription regulation in prokaryotes by exploring the structure and function of lactose and tryptophan metabolism operons; - Give an overview of gene expression regulation in eukaryotes; - Explain the significance of DNA repair mechanisms in controlling DNA damage; - Recognise role of RNAs (riboswitches, siRNA and miRNA) in gene expression regulation. - Demonstrate practical knowledge of raising, handling, maintenance and special features such as antibiotic resistance of a simple prokaryotic model organism, Escherichia coli. - Quantitatively estimate concentration of DNA and RNA by colorimetric methods.

-Unit 1: Nucleic Acid

-Salient features of DNA and types of RNA (mRNA, rRNA and tRNA); Watson and Crick model of DNA (Chapter 6: Watson; Chapter 18: Becker)
+Unit 1: Nucleic Acids 6 hrs Salient features of DNA and types of RNA (mRNA, rRNA and tRNA); Watson and Crick model of DNA